 Electric Fishes Demonstration Lab

-One of the most popular displays is a bronze life-sized model of an eel built as an approximation of a 3D digital model that I created.
-When visitors hold the head and the tail simultaneously, their bodies complete a weak electrical charge and the model fish vibrates.
-When the model is idle the screen above plays a video I edited using real footage of the Amazon river basin; upon the completion of the circuit in the model, visitors see an animation video that I created to illustrate the uniqueness of the bodies of electric eels.
+One of the most popular displays is a bronze life-sized model of an eel built as an approximation of a 3D digital model I created.
+When visitors hold the head and tail simultaneously, their bodies complete the electric circuit and the fish model vibrates.
+When the model is idle the screen above plays a video with real footage of the Amazon river basin; when the model is activated, an animation video plays illustrating the special anatomy of electric eels.